 for children.
 In-house pediatrician coverage is available seven days

-a week, 24 hours a day at UCMC.
+a week, 24 hours a day at UM UCMC.
 The board-certified pediatricians will

 cover pediatric emergencies as well as provide coverage for the medical